aitorvs/Android-MultiStateView/README.md

 ### Retry

 Default behaviour is to show a retry button.
-You could register a listener for that button like so:
+You could register a listener for that button.

 ```java
         //... more code here